Devharirolls/Eraser/README.md

 # Eraser
-This is Animation website using Gatsby JS and FramerMotion
+This is Animation website using Gatsby JS and FramerMotion with Eraser Effect on the website